-Skiing, snowshoeing, fat biking, ice fishing, time sure flies when your having fun.
+Skiing, snowshoeing, fat biking, ice fishing, time sure flies when you’re having fun.
 Hard to believe that we are on the last day of our five days of winter in Algoma adventure.
-The day five agenda is road tripping north along the shore of Lake Superior in search of the famous ice caves.
-Well that was the plan, winter dealt us the snow storm card and with sketchy road conditions and lack of visibility road tripping was no longer an option.
-Not a problem, with a bit of brainstorming our initial disappointment is converted to anticipation as we set out for agenda revision number two, exploring the nearby, aka, A Snow Day In The Soo.
+The day five agenda is road-tripping north along the shore of Lake Superior in search of the famous ice caves.
+Well, that was the plan; winter dealt us the snowstorm card and with sketchy road conditions and lack of visibility road tripping was no longer an option.
+Not a problem, with a bit of brainstorming our initial disappointment, is converted to anticipation as we set out for agenda revision number two, exploring the nearby, aka, A Snow Day In The Soo.

-Stop number three, lunch time.
-The Shabby Motley is a leading example of northern Ontario multi tasking.
+Stop number three, lunchtime.
+Shabby Motley (and HOME Bakehouse) is a leading example of northern Ontario multi-tasking.
 Coffee shop, restaurant, knitting, sounds odd but it works.
-The place is a buzz with activity and the grill cheese sandwich and latte, delicious.
+The place is a buzz with activity and the grilled cheese sandwich and latte are delicious.